Born in 1981 in Lansing, Michigan, USA

 2018

-Breaking the Prairie, Ghebaly Gallery, Los Angeles, California, USA
+Breaking the Prairie, Ghebaly Gallery, Los Angeles, USA

 Seed for Planting, Walden, Buenos Aires, Argentina